MattPD/cpplinks/error_handling.md

 	+ A look at finding a middle ground between exceptions and `std::expected` by examining what other languages provide.
 	+ http://foonathan.net/blog/2017/12/04/exceptions-vs-expected.html
 * Joseph M. Newcomer - Mythology in C++: Exceptions are Expensive
-	+ Microbenchmarks and assembly examinations to show that exceptions or not as expensive as many say.
+	+ Microbenchmarks and assembly examinations to show that exceptions are not as expensive as many say.
 	+ http://www.flounder.com/exceptions.htm
 * Jussi Pakkanen - Are exceptions slower than error objects
 	+ A series of microbenchmarks examining the relative cost of exceptions and error objects.